RobertL31/fuddly/docs/source/data_makers.rst

          |      |       than 1.
          |      | default: -1 [type: int]
          |_ path
-         |      | desc: graph path regexp to select nodes on which the disruptor should
+         |      | desc: graph path regexp to select nodes on which the operator should
          |      |       apply
          |      | default: None [type: str]
          |_ sem
-         |      | desc: Semantics to select nodes on which the disruptor should apply.
+         |      | desc: Semantics to select nodes on which the operator should apply.
          |      | default: None [type: str, list]
          |_ order
          |      | desc: when set to True, the fuzzing order is strictly guided by the